pcarbo/pcarbo/docs/r-macos.md

 > that compilers and related tools be installed.

 As of R 3.4.0, the R development team decided to use a compiler that is no longer provided by Apple.
 There were good reasons for making this change:

 > Since R 3.4.0 release, we are now providing binaries for OS X 10.11
 > (El Capitan) and higher using non-Apple toolkit to provide support
 > for OpenMP and C++17 standard features.

-But, tis has unfortunately made package installation and development more complicated for people with a Mac.
+But... this has unfortunately made package installation and development more complicated for people with a Mac.

 **Key point:** If you are using R >= 3.4 on Mac, and you have not